PyO3/pyo3/guide/src/migration.md

 ### Internal change to use multi-phase initialization

-[PEP 489](https://peps.python.org/pep-0489/) introduced "multi-phase initialiation" for extension modules which provides ways to allocate and clean up per-module state.
+[PEP 489](https://peps.python.org/pep-0489/) introduced "multi-phase initialization" for extension modules which provides ways to allocate and clean up per-module state.
 This is a necessary step towards supporting Python "subinterpreters" which run on their own copy of state.

 Starting in PyO3 0.28, the `#[pymodule]` macro machinery has been reworked to use multi-phase initialization.